trinodb/trino/presto-docs/src/main/sphinx/connector/kafka-tutorial.rst

     (10 rows)

-The topic definition file maps the internal Kafka key, which is a raw long in eight bytes, onto a Presto ``BIGINT`` column.
+The topic definition file maps the internal Kafka key, which is a raw long in eight bytes, onto a Trino ``BIGINT`` column.

 Step 6: Map all the values from the topic message onto columns
 --------------------------------------------------------------

-Update the ``etc/kafka/tpch.customer.json`` file to add fields for the message, and restart Presto.
+Update the ``etc/kafka/tpch.customer.json`` file to add fields for the message, and restart Trino.
 As the fields in the message are JSON, it uses the ``json`` data format.
 This is an example, where different data formats are used for the key and the message.